Orphan Sponsorship Scheme

 What Are the Rules on Qurbani?

-Qurbani is an important act of faith for every Nisab-eligible Muslim and should be performed according to the Sunnah in order to ensure it is received well by Allah (swt).
-So, what are the most crucial rules for a successful Qurbani?
+Qurbani is an important act of faith, obligatory (Wajib) upon every sane, adult Muslim, eligible to pay Zakat.
+It must be performed according to rulings set down by the Holy Quran and Sunnah, in order to ensure it is accepted by Allah (SWT).
+So, what are the most crucial conditions for Qurbani?

-Qurbani or Udhiyah is the act of sacrificing an animal on Eid al-Adha to commemorate the willingness of Prophet Ibrahim (AS) to offer his own son as a sacrifice to God.
+Qurbani or Udhiyah is the act of sacrificing an animal on Eid ul-Adha to commemorate the willingness of Prophet Ibrahim (AS) to offer his own son as a sacrifice to Allah (SWT).

-The sacrifice is a way for us to get closer to Allah (swt) and a symbol of our Tawakkul (trust) in His plan even when we can’t see the path clearly ahead of us.
+The sacrifice is a way for us to get closer to Allah (SWT).
+It demonstrates our piety and is symbolic of our Tawakkul (trust) in His plan even when we can’t see the path clearly ahead of us.

 3. What are the benefits of Qurbani?

 For the giver, the spiritual rewards of giving Qurbani are numerous.
-In Arabic, the word itself means “to approach” or “to get near”, so this is a way for us to move closer to God.
+In Arabic, the word ‘Qurb’ means ‘to approach’ or ‘to get near’, so this is a way for us to draw nearer to Allah (SWT).

-But our sacrifice also brings a spirit of unity and happiness into our lives through the simple act of giving.
-Distributing Qurbani to displaced families and some of the neediest individuals in the world means everyone can celebrate the beautiful festival of Eid.
+On a social level, performing Qurbani engenders the spirit of unity among Muslims, and inspires happiness through the act of giving.
+For many of the people that we distribute your Qurbani to, Eid ul-Adha is often the only time of year they get to eat meat.
+So, giving Qurbani to displaced families and some of the neediest individuals in the world means the poor can also celebrate the festival of Eid.

 4. How do you distribute Qurbani?

-At Aryana Aid, we distribute your Qurbani where most needed.
-We operate in some of the poorest areas of Afghanistan and Pakistan, and our local knowledge and expertise in the area ensure nobody is overlooked.
+At Aryana Aid, we distribute your Qurbani where it’s most needed.
+We deliver it to orphans, widows and displaced and vulnerable people.
+We operate in some of the poorest areas, and our local knowledge and experience ensure nobody is overlooked.

-You can choose both the animal and region when you book your Qurbani with us.
 Because the sourcing, preparing, and distribution of the meat can take time, we encourage everyone to book early.
-But we will make sure to distribute all the meat in time for the Eid celebrations.
+That said, we will make sure to perform your Qurbani and distribute all the meat in time for the Eid celebrations, Insha’Allah.

 5. When is Qurbani performed?

-The sacrifice must take place after the Eid Salah, on Eid-ul-Adha, any time between the 10th and the 12th day of Dhul Hijjah.
-Any sacrifice before Eid Salah will only count as Sadaqah, which means you still have not fulfilled your Qurbani obligation.
+The sacrifice must take place after the Eid Prayer, on Eid ul-Adha, any time between the 10th and the 12th day of Dhul Hijjah.
+Any sacrifice before Eid Prayer will only count as Sadaqah, which means you would still have not fulfilled your Qurbani obligation.
+The Prophet (SAW) said:

-“I witnessed the Prophet (saw) on the Day of Nahr (or Eid day).
-He (saw) said, ‘Whoever slaughtered the sacrifice before offering the Eid prayer, should slaughter another sacrifice in its place; and whoever has not slaughtered their sacrifice yet, should slaughter now’“(Bukhari).
+‘Whoever slaughtered the sacrifice before offering the Eid prayer, should slaughter another sacrifice in its place; and whoever has not slaughtered their sacrifice yet, should slaughter now.’
+(Bukhari)

-We take Qurbani orders up until the Eid prayer and sacrifice the animals over the last four days of Eid-ul-Adha, after the Eid Salah.
-Please be punctual with your order to make sure the meat reaches the poor in time.
+At Aryana Aid, we do take Qurbani orders up until the Eid prayer and sacrifice the animals over the last four days of Eid ul-Adha, after the Eid Prayer.
+Please place your order in advance to make sure the Qurbani you’re offering reaches the poor in time for Eid.

-6. What animals can be sacrificed?
-How many shares for Qurbani?
+6. What animals can be sacrificed for Qurbani?

-One Qurbani means either a small animal, like a goat, or a share in a large animal, such as a cow.
+One Qurbani means either a small animal, like a goat or a sheep.
+With large animals, like a cow or camel, we can offer one share of the animal as Qurbani.
 Both are equally rewarded and ensure you have completed your obligation.

 £95 Lamb – AFG